 My involvement in funded research projects, as principal or co-investigator includes:

 Most of my technology transfer and applications activity is pursued through Agena Ltd. For the last 15 years I have been instrumental in developing the AgenaRisk software platform, written in Java and available as a sophisticated desktop tool, for Windows, Macintosh and Linux operating systems.
 An API version is available too.
-A free version of AgenaRisk is available to download and a Lite version is also available if you purchase the book - this has extended functionality.
+A 14-day trial version of AgenaRisk is available to download and will run the models from our book in perpetuity.
 You can find out more about these activities here:

 I have consulted or given training to many organisations including General Electric, Milliman, Mastercard, AIB bank, Philips, NATS, QinetiQ, Advantica, Motorola, DSTL (UK MOD), ABSA, AON, Ericsson, Royal Bank of Canada, TNO (the Netherlands), BHP Billiton and ICRAF (The World Agroforestry Centre) and more.